Refined Selmer equations for the thrice-punctured line in depth two: Introduction

-Kim showed that for $n\gg 0$ the set $\mathcal X (\ZZ_p)_{S,n}$ is finite, thus re-proving Siegel's theorem.
-The main advantage of Kim's approach is that it is more effective than Siegel's: in many small cases (all with $|S|{}\leq1$ and $n\leq4$) the sets $\mathcal X(\ZZ_p)_{S,n}$ have been computed explicitly \cite{BDCKW,DCW,corwin-dan-cohen:computational_i}.
+The number~$n$ is called the \emph{depth} of the Chabauty--Kim locus.
+Kim showed that the set $\mathcal X (\ZZ_p)_{S,n}$ is finite in sufficiently large depth $n\gg 0$, thus re-proving Siegel's Theorem.
+The main advantage of Kim's approach is that the sets~$\mathcal{X}(\ZZ_p)_{S,n}$ are in principle computable, giving one a theoretical algorithm for computing $\mathcal{X}(\ZZ_S)$.
+However, the calculations involved have proved difficult in practice, and all currently worked-out examples succeeded in computing some of the $\mathcal{X}(\ZZ_p)_{S,n}$ only when $|S|{}\le 1$ \cite{BDCKW,DCW,corwin-dan-cohen:computational_i}.